ElementsProject/elementsproject.github.io/community/index.md

 title: Join the Elements commnity
 permalink: /community
 ---
-# Join the Elements community and contribute to the project.
+# Join the Elements community and contribute to the project

-## Elements is a community-driven, open source project.
+## Elements is a community-driven, open source project

 The source code for Elements and this website: